sharetribe/flex-docs/src/docs/tutorial/configuration/index.md

 yarn run config
 ```

-That config script just asked couple of mandatory variables from you and
+That config script just asked a couple of mandatory variables from you
-then created a new hidden file: "**.env**".
-You can just open that file
+and then created a new hidden file: "**.env**".
+You can just open that
-with your preferred text editor:
+file with your preferred text editor:

 ```shell
 └── .env
 ```

-Full list of configuration variables can be found from here:
+Full list of configuration variables can be found here:
 [FTW environment variables](/references/ftw-env/).
 You can change any of
 these variables _locally_ by just editing the **.env** file.
 Then you
 need to restart the server by running `yarn run dev` again.